markast555/MazeGeneratorAndRebuilder-Unity-2D-/README.md

 # Maze Generator & Rebuilder 2D

-The project was completed for the bachelor's final qualifying work.
+The project was carried out as a prototype for a bachelor's degree thesis.

 Program:
 - Generates a 2D maze with preset parameters using the Growing Tree algorithm.
 The generation can be run step by step, observing the action of the algorithm.